-The total number of shares available for issue under the share option scheme as at 31 March 2021 was 60,249,076 shares (2020: 60,249,076 shares) which represented 10% of the issued share capital of the Company as at the date of adoption of the share option scheme.
+The Company had granted share options to subscribe for 6,000,000 shares of the Company under the share option scheme up to the date of this report.
+The total number of shares available for issue upon exercise of all shares options to be granted under the share option scheme is 54,249,076 shares representing 8.97% of the issued share capital of the Company as at the date of this report.
 In respect of the maximum entitlement of each participant under the share option scheme, the number of securities issued and to be issued upon exercise of the options granted to each participant in any 12-month period is limited to 1% of the Company's shares in issue.

-As at 31 March 2021, an employee of the Group had the following interests in options to subscribe for shares of the Company (market value per share as at 31 March 2021 was HK\$0.67) granted for a nominal consideration of HK\$1 for acceptance of the offer under the share option scheme of the Company.
+As at 31 March 2022, an employee of the Group had the following interests in options to subscribe for shares of the Company (market value per share as at 31 March 2022 was HK\$0.495) granted for a nominal consideration of HK\$1 for acceptance of the offer under the share option scheme of the Company.
 The options are unlisted.
 Each option gives the holder the right to subscribe for one ordinary share of the Company.